biggie-boss/LoreRim/README.md

 - Enemies above lvl 100 can no longer be disarmed
 - The Minotaur Lord is heavily buffed and he's a ghost.
 Bring fire or poison to stand a chance.
 - Ebony warrior (should) approach you at level 40 now
+- CC pets no longer essential, I hope they all die

 ***